vellistaulan/LARBS/README.md

 ## Installation:

-On an Arch based distribution as root, run the following:
+On void linux as root, run the following:

 ```
-curl -LO larbs.xyz/larbs.sh
 sh larbs.sh
 ```

 That's it.

+## !!!
+The rest of this readme is not true. !!!

 ## What is LARBS?